slopix-gw2/gw2_cheat_sheets/cheat_sheet_-_fractals.md

         * don't stand behind an ally

+# Chaos (13)
+### 1. way to first boss
+1. kill the first group
+2. go down the ramp
+3. jump up the puzzle
+    * most people skip the robots
+### 2. first boss
+1. kill the adds if he gets invulnerable
+### 3. way to the final boss
+1. run past the mobs
+2. light the fires with the special action key
+    * the locations of the fires are on the mini-map
+3. the wall melts
+### 4. final boss
+1. the attacks of the boss consists of 3 swings
+    * the third swing is an area of effect daze --> step back from that
+2. the boss can get an invulnerability shield
+    * drag him over the pink damaging tiles to get rid of it
+3. when the boss gets an interrupt bar either interrupt him or get out of the circle
+3. adds
+    * either ignore or kill them

 # Aetherblade (14)
 ### 1. swim past the mines and kill some mobs
 ### 2. get through the blinky floor tiles